kshetline/aw-clock/README.md

 First, you must install the BCM 2835 library as described here: http://www.airspayce.com/mikem/bcm2835/

-Then delete the file in the server directory named `package.json`, followed by renaming the file `package.json.for-dht-sensor.json` to `package.json`.
-Next run `npm install` from within the server directory.

-With your Raspberry Pi shut down, and disconnected from power, connect the DHT22/AM2302 sensor.
+Then, with your Raspberry Pi shut down and disconnected from power, connect the DHT22/AM2302 sensor.
 The code defaults to assuming the signal lead ("out") of the sensor is connected to GPIO 4 (pin 7 on the GPIO header).
 You can use the environment variable `SENSOR_GPIO` to set a different GPIO number.
 The `+` lead from the sensor needs to be connect to 5V (I chose pin 2 on the GPIO header) and